 You Don't Need to Hurry Home, Jeff Smudde

-You Don’t Need to Hurry Home takes its name from a postcard sent from Sullivan, Illinois to Flora Illinois in 1919.
-The postcard shows the scene of a rural road, likely in Sullivan, telegraph poles above and frost-covered trees.
-Footprints and wheel tracks line the bottom third of this photograph, which was printed crooked to correct the image’s off-kilter angle.
-“We are getting along alright…” wrote the sender 106 years ago, “Write often as I am anxious…” This depicts an Illinois that I hold dear, one that I often photograph.
-The decaying rural spaces that have long since passed their time, the wooden posts and slats holding on for dear life.
-The bullet holes in signs and the barriers that seldom do their job.
-These photographs hold their subjects in perpetual tension, supporting or hanging on to whatever they can, the past permanently held in the frame.
+You Don’t Need to Hurry Home takes its name from a postcard sent in 1919 from Sullivan, Illinois, to Flora, Illinois.
+The postcard shows a rural road, likely in Sullivan, with telegraph poles overhead and frost-covered trees.
+Footprints and wheel tracks mark the lower third of the photograph, which was printed crookedly to adjust the image’s off-kilter angle.
+“We are getting along alright…” wrote the sender 106 years ago.
+“Write often as I am anxious…” This image captures an Illinois I hold dear, one I frequently photograph—the decaying rural spaces that have outlasted their time, the wooden posts and slats barely holding on, bullet-riddled signs, and barriers rarely performing their intended function.
+These photographs hold their subjects in perpetual tension, clinging to whatever they can, with the past permanently preserved within the frame.

 ——————